tpalanques/vending-machine/README.md

 ```shell
 . docker.sh composerUpdate
 ```
-Note this will create or update your json.lock file
+Note this will get or update your json.lock file

 ## 1.4 Run test suite